 Our team can tell you more about our treatment programs, amenities, and more.

 If stimulant use has gotten out of control, Harmony Hills provides the ideal environment to recover from stimulants, including cocaine, Adderall, methamphetamines, and other uppers.
 The cravings, paranoia, and impulsivity associated with heavy stimulant use make it almost impossible to stop using.
-Some people are able to regulate their stimulant use, but certain jobs require constant alertness and attention.
+Some people can regulate their stimulant use, but certain jobs require constant alertness and attention.

 Stimulants have been proven to reduce tiredness, appetite, and insouciance, but they can be habit-forming when used regularly at increasing doses.
 The highly addictive nature of stimulants like cocaine, crack, and methamphetamine has brought national attention to stimulant addiction.
 Withdrawing from stimulants in a non-medical setting may include the following: